Why We Support the Garment Worker Protection Act

 All parts of the supply chain should be accountable for safe working conditions and fair pay.

 Passing the GWPA doesn’t mean that one day you will buy a t-shirt and get a call for a labor violation that you were completely unaware of when you bought your shirt.
 It means that if a factory shuts down without paying workers, companies contracting to have those garments made will have more liability for lost wages.
 In essence, the entire supply chain is responsible for ensuring workers are compensated for their labor.
 Brands won’t be able to profit off of workers’ losses without some accountability.

 We all have one thing in common – clothes!
 And when the pandemic hit in 2020, we added an extra layer of protection to our wardrobe – masks!
 Garment workers produced these masks when most of us were hunkered down in our homes, working remotely and quarantining.

 It was risky and often unsafe.
-In the rush to protect the masses with masks, 6 workers died when a COVID outbreak occurred at one Los Angeles factory.
-This wasn’t an isolated incident.
+For example, six workers died when a COVID outbreak occurred at one Los Angeles factory.
+And that wasn’t an isolated incident.
 Many factories had to shut down due to COVID outbreaks.

 At the minimum, workers should be able to have safe working conditions and fair pay for their labor.

 A Shift to Ethical Manufacturing is Possible